Falls Prevention Program

 Excite

-Falls are not a normal part of aging.
+Falls are not a natural part of aging.
 So get excited about your life!
 Take charge of your own health by:

 1. Reviewing your medicines with a healthcare professional such as your doctor or pharmacist, since some medicines have side effect that can lead to falls.